How to Receive Emails on Gmail

 You'll have the option to set criteria based on the sender, subject, or keywords.
 Choose specific actions for these filtered emails, such as marking them as important, categorizing, or even deleting them.

-See also Why Won't an Email Delete
+See also Why Isn't Gmail Auto Filling Email Addresses

 When discussing email forwarding here, it's important to regularly review and adjust these filters.
 This ensures your most important messages are always front and center, reducing inbox clutter and improving your overall email management.